oscarychen/building-efficient-api/readme.md

 > Response code: 200 (OK); Time: 908ms (908 ms); Content length: 21567548 bytes (21.57 MB)

-And now we are able to get this API to return in under 1 second with 100k records with data across 2 tables.
+And now we are able to get this API to return in under 1 second with 100k records with data from two tables.

 ### Chapter 8: Other performance considerations
 At this point we have optimized the API from database query to response serialization.
 There are still some other areas that would affect API performance:
-- database indexing: It is likely that you would have some sort of filtering in the query, which means you need to consider database indexing
+- database indexing: It is likely that you would have some sort of filtering in the query, which means you need to consider database indexing.
+You would want to design your services in a way that they can take the parsed query parameters and use them for filtering as part of the Django query, and avoid doing any sort of filtering in Python.
-- query caching: especially if the data is relatively static
+- query caching: generally a good idea especially if the data is relatively static
 - web server compression: such as gzip, would compress the response data to be magnitudes smaller especially for large responses like the example used here

 ### Chapter 9: Pagination